FEUP-ESOF-2020-21/open-cx-t7g4-esofinos/README.md

 ---
 ## Elevator Pitch

 Conferences are great way of sharing knowledge, sadly not everyone can enjoy them equally.
 Hearing problems and the language barrier are a major turndown for lots of users.
-InstantWords, using Speech-To-Text technology, provides transcripts, directly to your phone, in any language enabling a brand new audience to enjoy them.
+InstantWords, using Speech-To-Text technology, provides transcripts, directly to your phone, in any most languages enabling a brand new audience to enjoy them.